We are often asked what the benefits are of an iBme retreat; what are the skills that teens learn?

 - Communicate more authentically.

 There is nothing that feels as good as being in a group of people who accept you fully, no explanations needed.
-Structured exercises as well as small-group encounters in both listening fully and speaking truthfully support the overall ease in being that is one of the best things about an iBme retreat.
+Structured exercises as well as small-group encounters in both listening fully and speaking truthfully support the overall ease in being.